 21.3 The Contract and all disputes arising from and in connection with the Contract shall be governed exclusively by the law of the Federal Republic of Germany, to the exclusion of the UN Convention on the International Sale of Goods.

-Valentin shall be entitled, without consent of the Customer, to consult and subcontract freelancers and other third parties to provide its goods and/or services.
+Valentin shall be entitled, without consent of the Customer, to consult and subcontract freelancers and other third parties to provide services.

-Force majeur means the occurrence of unforeseeable, extraordinary circumstances which, despite all reasonable care, Valentin cannot prevent, e.g., interruptions to business, interference by government authorities, difficulties in energy supply, strikes or lockouts, irrespective of whether these circumstances occur within Valentin’s sphere or the sphere of its suppliers.
-Should Valentin be prevented from fulfilling its duties through force majeur, the delivery date shall be extended for a reasonable period, provided that the supply or service does not become impossible.
-Should the supply or service become impossible due to force majeur, Valentin shall be released from its duties of performance.
-In this case, the Customer shall not have to make any counterperformances.
+Force majeure means the occurrence of unforeseeable, extraordinary circumstances which, despite all reasonable care, Valentin cannot prevent, e.g., floods, fire damage, pandemics or epidemics, war, interruptions to business, interference by government authorities, difficulties in energy supply, strikes or lockouts, irrespective of whether these circumstances occur within Valentin’s sphere or the sphere of its suppliers.
+Should Valentin be prevented from fulfilling its duties through force majeure, the delivery date shall be extended for a reasonable period, provided that the supply or service does not become impossible.
+Should the supply or service become impossible due to force majeure, Valentin shall be released from its duties of performance.
+In this case, the Customer does not have to provide any services in return.